-Crycoolers are small refrigerators that can reach cryogenic temperatures in the range of 70 K to 150 K. It is relatively simple to reduce the temperature by about 25 K below the ambient, but it is much harder to reduce the temperature by about 250 K. A single phenomenon such as compressed gas expansion or thermo-electric effect may reduce the temperature by 25 K. However, there is no single physical effect that alone can take us 250 K below ambient.
-Crycoolers do so.
+Miniature crycoolers are small refrigerators that can reach cryogenic temperatures in the range of 60 K to 150 K. It is relatively simple to reduce the temperature by about 25 K below the ambient, but it is much harder to reduce the temperature by about 250 K. A single phenomenon such as compressed gas expansion or thermo-electric effect may reduce the temperature by 25 K. However, there is no single physical effect that alone can take us 250 K below ambient.
+Crycoolers that perform cooling based on a Stirling cooling cycle do so.
 They have the capability of accumulating a small temperature drop into a large temperature reduction below ambient, and this feature is the essence of crycoolers [1].